San Marcos Growers LogoSan Marcos Growers

 We have grown this plant continuously at our nursery since 1991.
 We first listed it as Teucrium majoricum with the synonym T. polium ssp. pii-fontii as this how it was labeled when we got our first stock plant in 1990 at Marshall Olbrich and Lester Hawkins' amazing Western Hills Nursery in Occidental, California, which at its time was the horticultural Mecca of California.
 We later listed it as T. polium subspecies (or forma) cossonii but in 1992 changed our listing to Teucrium cossonii [T. majoricum, Hort.] indicating that we believed this plant's correct name to be Teucrium cossonii but that it had been previously sold in the trade incorrectly under the invalid name Teucrium majoricum.
 The current listing on the Royal Botanic Gardens Kew database (listing at Kew Plants of the World Online for this plant is Teucrium cossonii D.Wood.
 Recently we have seen this plant offered as Teucrium aroanium, Teucrium aroanium 'Majoricum' or Teucrium aroanium (Majoricum) and feel all of these name are incorrect' Teucrium aroanium Orph. ex Boiss is a valid name for a species from Greece that is a larger plant with broader ovate to obovate white wooly leaves and larger blue flowers that are not in capitate heads like T. cossonii and is described more like a prostrate Teucrium fruticans.
 Majorcan Teucrium is also sometimes commonly called Gray Creeping Germander.

-This information about Teucrium cossonii displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Teucrium cossonii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.